 Banana Jam Cafe is open Monday to Saturday, 11:00 am to 11:00 pm and Sunday 5:00 pm to 10:00 pm.

-Please note: with regards to the drought in Cape Town the crisis point of Day Zero has now been moved out to 2019.
+Please note: with regards to the drought in Cape Town the crisis point of Day Zero has now been averted.
 For more information about the drought see our Cape Town Water Crisis: FAQ.
 Drinking craft beer is still, however, a highly recommended water-wise activity.
 For more ideas see How to Save Water and Still have Fun during the Cape Town Water Crisis.